badiaamakhlouf/DS_ML_InterviewBank/pages/machine_learning_fundamentals.md

  We have two techniques, Clustering and association:
  - Custering :  involves grouping similar data points together based on inherent patterns or similarities.
 Example: grouping customers with similar purchasing behavior for targeted marketing..
  - Association : identifying patterns of associations between different variables or items.
 Example: e-commerse website suggest other items for you to buy based on prior purchases.

-For more in-depth information on unsupervised learning techniques, check [here](./unsupervised_learning_analysis.md)

 ### Q5- What are Supervised Learning techniques ?
 We have two techniques: classification and regression: